As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

 Thanksgiving is fast approaching, and I’m so excited to have discovered the idea of creating a thankful tree as a new family tradition!
 It seems like Thanksgiving is a bit under-appreciated as people are pretty eager to skip straight to Christmas.

-This is the perfect way to ensure that your family actually spends some time considering its blessings each year!
+This is the perfect way to ensure that our family actually spends some time considering our blessings each year!
 Because let’s be honest; if you try the approach where you have to go around the table and say what you’re thankful for on the spot while waiting to eat your food, it’ll be a bit rushed and probably not very sincere.

 This is an easy nature craft that will get you and the kiddos outside looking for the perfect pieces for your tree.
 It also will create some great family time when everyone focuses on what they’re grateful for.
 Plus, it makes for a beautiful centerpiece to your Thanksgiving table or as decor elsewhere in your home!